The Euler Scheme for Fractional Stochastic Delay Differential Equations with Additive Noise: Preliminaries and basic results

 \subsection{Differential resolvents}

-The proof of our main results rely on differential resolvents of the so called Volterra measure kernel.
+The proof of our main results rely on differential resolvents of the so-called Volterra measure kernels.
 Therefore, in this part we discuss such concepts and their basic properties.
 Fix a measurable and bounded process $(b_{t})_{t\geq0}$ and let

 where $\eta$ is a finite (deterministic) signed measure with support on $[0,\tau]$, $0\leq\tau<\infty$.
 Following the terminology of \cite{GripenbergLondenStaffans90}, Chapter 10, for every $\omega\in\Omega$, $\kappa(\cdot,\omega)$ is a \textit{Volterra kernel measure} of type $B^{\infty}$ on $[0,+\infty)$, i.e. $\forall\,t\geq0$, $\kappa(t,\cdot,\omega)$ is a signed finite measure with support on $[0,t]$, for every Borelian set $A$, $\kappa(\cdot,A,\omega)$ is measurable, and the mapping $t\mapsto\lvert\kappa\lvert(t,[0,+\infty),\omega)$ is bounded.
 Therefore, for every $\omega\in\Omega$ there is a locally bounded and measurable mapping $R_{\omega}^{\kappa}:[0,+\infty)^{2}\rightarrow\mathbb{R}$, known as the \textit{differential resolvent} of $\kappa(\cdot,\omega)$, that satisfies the following: For every $t,s\geq0$, $R_{\omega}^{\kappa}(t,s)=0$ if $s>t$, $R_{\omega}^{\kappa}(t,t)=1$, otherwise